samadhicsec/threatware-docs/docs/source/customise/overview.md

 The overall risk is Low.
 ```

-What we want is to extract this information into a `yaml` document that will look like:
+What we want is to extract the information in the table into a `yaml` document that will look like:

 ```yaml
 threats: